lamba92/kotlinx.document.store/README.md

-# Overview
+# kotlin.document.store

-`kotlinx.document.store` is a Kotlin Multiplatform library that provides a simple abstraction over platform-specific key-value stores (LevelDB, IndexedDB and MVStore) to manage JSON documents.
+NoSql document store for Kotlin Multiplatform projects.

 With support for typed and schemaless data, this library enables you to work with JSON objects easily while leveraging `kotlinx.serialization` for seamless object serialization/deserialization.